barcelm/barcelm/README.md

 </p>
 --->
  ##  Hi, I’m Bartłomiej Sobczyk 👋
-- 👀 I’m interested in hydrological and meteorological analysis and programming
+- 👀 I’m interested in hydrological and meteorological analysis and data modelling
 - 🌱 I’m currently working with R and Python
 - 📫 How to reach me? send message on bartlomiej.sobczyk135@gmail.com